Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_streaming_service.md

 This Streaming API provides an interface to accept chunks of continuous audio stream that can be transcribed in realtime to text by using the above mentioned speech to text interface.

-This service is enabled to provide the following features:
+This service provides the following features:

 * Speech to text transcription support for a growing list of indic languages.